avipars/DB-Mini-Project/Stage3/README.md

         * enter '\di' without the quotes, to get general info

         * enter '\d' without the quotes, to get relation info... can do '\d author' to get specific information about the Author table for example

+        * enter VACUUM; to clear up old space in the database (and also works on indexes)
 </details>

 <details>